Panta Rhei Greek Letters

 “To Ephesus.
 The afternoon has brought him, without his will, to the side of a quiet river.
 His fate and his name he ignored.
 There is a stone Janus and some poplars He sees in the running mirror And discovers and works the sentence That the generations of men will not fall.
 His voice declares: No man ever steps twice into the water from the same river…”

-See Also Correspond Crossword Clue 5 Letters
+See Also Chess Piece Crossword Clue 3 Letters

 Panta Rei Scroll Tattoo Design Request By Pictrixel On Deviantart